npmint/wps_community_website/root/download/dicts/README.md

 ## Declaration

-Some installation package may come from the Internet, if we have violated your copyright, please let us know, we will remove from the site
+Some installation packages comes from the Internet, if we have violated your copyright, please let us know, we will remove from the site as soon as possible.

-## Spellcheck Zip Package Structure
+## Spellcheck Zip Package Structure (take en-US for example)

-* en-US
+* en-US (Dictionary Language dir)

-** main.aff(spellcheck dictionary description file)
+** main.aff (Spellcheck dictionary description file)

-** main.dic(spellcheck dictionary file)
+** main.dic (Spellcheck dictionary file)

+main.aff & main.dic must place inside Language dir (like en-US)

 ## Installation

-1):Download The Spellcheck Zip Install Package, eg:en-US.zip 2):Review --> Set Spellcheck Language --> Install, and choose en-US.zip
+1) (from web) Download The Spellcheck Zip Install Package, e.g.: en-US.zip

+2) (from WPS) Review --> Set Spellcheck Language --> Install, and choose en-US.zip